Barron Trump’s White House Bedroom And All His Favorite Stuff Part Of Five-Hour Frenzy

 Besides guarding both the Obama family and Trump family members, the Secret Service will have agents escorting both families’ personal belongings in both moves.
 The Obama family’s move out of the White House and the Trump family’s move into the White House will have the watchful eyes of the Secret Service on everyone’s belongings.

-According to News Channel 5, Melania will have played a big part on what the first family’s living quarters will look like.
-This not only includes Barron’s room, but she will have addressed all the things her son is accustomed to at home.
-Although Melania and Barron won’t be living at the White House full-time right away, she will make sure the living quarters will be setup to offer all the comforts they are accustomed to at home for her family.
+According to News Channel 5, Melania will have played a big part in what the first family’s living quarters will look like.
+This not only includes Barron’s room, but she will also have addressed all the things her son is accustomed to at home.
+Although Melania and Barron won’t be living at the White House full-time right away, she will make sure the living quarters will offer all the comforts they are accustomed to at home for her family.

-While the living quarters are expected to be set-up with major input from Melania, she won’t have to lift a finger to do this.
+While the living quarters are expected to be set up with major input from Melania, she won’t have to lift a finger to do this.
 She would have previously handed over all the specifications to the folks in charge of this transition, just as Michelle Obama did when her family moved into the White House.
 There are 100 staff members caring for the first family and who have served in the White House from administration to administration.
-These will be the people doing all this work, from the in-house staff to the staff that oversees the grounds.
+These will be people doing all this work, from the in-house staff to the staff that oversees the grounds.

-The reason an army of movers isn’t hired for the day is simple, they don’t want to see one of the outgoing or incoming president’s belongings showing up on eBay, according to The Washington Post.
-Barron’s bedroom, along with the president and first lady’s bedroom will be put in place, just as if they have lived there for a long time.
+The reason an army of movers isn’t hired for the day is simple: They don’t want to see one of the outgoing or incoming president’s belongings showing up on eBay, according to the Washington Post.
+Barron’s bedroom, along with the president and first lady’s bedroom, will be put in place just as if they have lived there for a long time.

-The personal effects of each family member such as clothes and toiletries, will be hung in the closet and put in drawers, again, just how the new family likes it.
+The personal effects of each family member such as clothes and toiletries will be hung in the closet and put in drawers, again, just how the new family likes it.
 According to the Washington Post, the living quarters offers up as many as 16 bedrooms and walls are added or taken away allowing the first family to have a bedroom the size they require.
 Melania is having her room enlarged.

 You will not find one unopened box anywhere, even at the back of a closet.
 Within those five hours, everything is put in place.
 Rugs are cleaned or pulled up and new ones are put down.
 Then furniture is moved in, either from the White House archives, where all the historic furniture is stored, or brand new furnishings from a store.
 It all depends on what the Trump’s have ordered.

-Walls will be painted, shower heads will be replaced and even wallpapering will be done.
-Electricians will come in and put up new lighting fixtures and plumbers will install shower heads along with any plumbing fixtures requested by the new first family.
+Walls will be painted, shower heads will be replaced, and even wallpapering will be done.
+Electricians will come in and put up new lighting fixtures, and plumbers will install shower heads along with any plumbing fixtures requested by the new first family.
 If Barron needs cable or Wi-Fi in his room, this will all be done in the five hours between the Obama’s moving out and the Trump’s moving in.
-It is expected that Barron will live in a house, on some weekends and school vacations for now.
-While at the White House Barron won’t be without entertainment.
-The theater will be stocked with movies and the bowling alley will have his shoe size.
+It is expected that Barron will live in the White House on some weekends and school vacations for now.
+While at the White House, Barron won’t be without entertainment.
+The theater will be stocked with movies, and the bowling alley will have his shoe size.

 [Featured Image by Julie Jacobson/AP Images]